-EXTENDED ACCESS - We provide Extended Access for our patients and can offer pre-booked evening appointments, these are between 6.30pm - 7.30pm on a Tuesday evening.
-We are also offer pre-booked appointments on alternate Saturday morning between 9h00 and 11h30.
+EXTENDED ACCESS - We provide Extended Access for our patients and can offer pre-booked evening appointments on most Tuesdays between 6.30pm - 7.30pm.
+We also offer pre-booked telephone appointments on a variety of weekday evenings each week after 6.30pm.

 Save time - do it Online!